Taking an Austria Christmas market trip is a lot like stepping inside a particularly magical storybook.

 Table of Contents

-- Where to Visit the Best Christmas Markets in Austria
+- Where to Find the Best Christmas Markets in Austria

-- Beyond Austria: More Festive Destinations to Consider for Your Trip
+- Beyond Christmas in Austria: More Festive Destinations

-- What to Know Before Planning an Austria Christmas Market Trip
+- Tips for Planning an Austria Christmas Market Trip

 - Austria Christmas Market Tips & Tricks

-- What to Buy at Austrian Christmas Markets
+- What to Buy at Austrian Advent Markets

 - What to Pack for an Austria Christmas Market Trip

-Where to Visit the Best Christmas Markets in Austria
+Where to Find the Best Christmas Markets in Austria

 Vienna is an iconic Austria Christmas market destination, and the forerunners to the modern markets date back to the 13th century!

-Today, more than 20 Christmas markets light up Vienna during the holiday season.
+Today, more than 20 Christmas markets light up Vienna during the holiday season, full of beautiful crafts, decor, and some of the best things to eat in Vienna.

 Be sure not to miss the ice skating course at the Rathausplatz market (our biggest regret from our trip is skipping this and never finding one as cool again) or stepping into a cafe for an absolutely magnificent Viennese hot chocolate!